-The Open Dialog Foundation deeply regrets that the Rapporteur Axel Fischer didn’t take into account conclusions of human rights organizations and written declarations of PACE members concerning sharp deterioration of the situation with human rights in Kazakhstan.
+The Open Dialogue Foundation deeply regrets that the Rapporteur Axel Fischer didn’t take into account conclusions of human rights organizations and written declarations of PACE members concerning sharp deterioration of the situation with human rights in Kazakhstan.

 Only in one paragraph of PACE report it is said substantively about human rights.
 This paragraph cites a number of matters of concern, which were identified by the United Nations Human Rights Committee in August 2016.
 At the same time, the Committee on Political Affairs and Democracy unreasonably states about “Kazakhstan’s commitment to democratic transformation of the country”.

 We draw attention to the fact that in modern Kazakhstan, activists and journalists receive prison terms for civil and trade union activities, for public criticism of the authorities, for participating in peaceful rallies, for publishing and sharing posts on social networks, and for conducting journalistic investigations.

 Having eliminated the systemic opposition, the Kazakhstani authorities began to destroy independent trade unions, as well as neutralise activists who air problems in the regions.
 Following the closure of all influential non-state media, the authorities intensified the persecution of individual journalists.
 Bloggers have been sentenced to prison terms for hot political discussions on social networks.

 Oppressive articles of the new Criminal Code are used against representatives of the civil society.
 The articles used include: ‘inciting social and ethnic discord’, ‘libel’, ‘dissemination of knowingly false information’, ‘knowingly false denunciation’, ‘violation of the order of organising rallies’.